rstacruz/hicat/Readme.md

 <img src="http://ricostacruz.com/hicat/hicat.gif">

 `cat` with syntax highlighting.
-Auto-detects the language via the file extension, or tries to infer it automatically.
+The language is auto-detected through the file extension.

     hicat index.js

 Pipe something to `hicat`.
-It will figure out what language it is in.
+The language will be inferred from the contents.

     curl http://site.com | hicat

-If hicat fails to detect a language, explicitly pass it `-l LANG`.
+If hicat fails to detect a language, specify it using `-l LANG`.

     curl http://site.com | hicat -l xml